shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

 - Join the [Fabric community](https://aka.ms/fabric-community) to post your questions, share your feedback, and learn from others

-Read the more in-depth Fabric experience announcement blogs:
+Read more in-depth Fabric experience announcement blogs:

 - [Data Factory experience in Fabric blog](https://aka.ms/Fabric-Data-Factory-Blog)